 The report is an interactive and linked PDF to the other parts below.

 2. The Data Compendium

-Throughout the report are links to statistical tables, figures and maps which are held in the Chief Public Health Officer’s Report Data Compendium (PDF 3.5MB).The Data Compendium also provides definitions, terminology and further information on data sources and analysis.
+Throughout the report are links to statistical tables, figures and maps which are held in the Chief Public Health Officer’s Report Data Compendium (PDF 3.5MB

 Summaries of many case studies and feature stories are highlighted in this report.
-The Compendium of public action (PDF 2.31MB) comprises these in full and showcase the breadth of public health action in South Australia.
+The Compendium of Case Studies, Research and Achievements (PDF 2.31MB) comprises these in full and showcase the breadth of public health action in South Australia.